Dragowitch123/Chess-master-Demo/Chess-master/README.md

 # Chess
 Chess simulation.
 Click on the piece to move, and the location to move it to.
 If the action is legal, it will be taken.
 The game is done once a King enters checkmate, or once there is a draw.

-## Setup
-1. The Java version for this project is Java 8.
-2. Make sure you have the JDK or JRE installed.
-If you do not have either of those installed, you can install the JRE by going [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and following the steps.
-3. Download the Chess.jar file to your computer.
-4. Afterwards, you can run the application by running the jar file.

 ## Pieces
 There are six different pieces: